Joshuague/GlobalProteinRepresentations/README.md

 ### Creation of new Embeddings

+There are three different models in the "Models" directory: the LA decoder, a contrastive LA pooler, and a contrastive LoRA model.
+The LA model is similar to the architecture proposed in the 2021 paper [**"Light Attention Predicts Protein Location from the Language of Life"**](https://www.biorxiv.org/content/10.1101/2021.04.25.441334v1) by Hannes Stärk, Christian Dallago, Michael Heinzinger, and Burkhard Rost.
+While the contrastive LA pooling failed, combining the LA pooler with a decoder-only transformer to translate per-protein embeddings back to the original sequence showed some promising results.
+The idea is that the resulting intermediate LA embeddings capture additional sequential context that is lost when using mean embeddings.

-To create the new fixed size embeddings, I input the per amino acid embeddings to the decoder trained using the models/la_embedder.py script and appended them to the mean embeddings.
-Excact code to go from ProtT5 per residue embeddings to my new per protein embeddings can be found in the utilites notebook.
+To create the new fixed-size embeddings, I input the per-amino-acid embeddings into the trained model and extracted the output of the LA pooler as a new per protein embedding.
+This embedding is then appended the ProtT5 mean embeddings, to enhance the mean embeddings sequential information.
+The code for converting ProtT5 per-residue embeddings to the new per-protein embeddings can be found in the Utilities notebook.

+Contrastive learning is a widely used approach to create sentence embeddings from word embeddings in natural language modeling.
+I applied the loss function proposed in the 2021 paper [**"SimCSE: Simple Contrastive Learning of Sentence Embeddings"**](https://arxiv.org/abs/2104.08821) by Tianyu Gao, Xingcheng Yao, and Danqi Chen, using a LoRA-injected ProtT5 model to generate contrastively enhanced per-protein Mean+SD embeddings.

+--To be continued--

 ### Results and Comparison to State-of-the-Art Fine-Tuning Method: LoRA

 In my work, I compared my results against the state-of-the-art fine-tuning method, LoRA.
-The numeric values used to simulate the data for the boxplots can be found in Table 6 of the supplementary material from the 2024 paper titled **"Fine-tuning Protein Language Models Boosts Predictions Across Diverse Tasks"** by Robert Schmirler, Michael Heinzinger, and Burkhard Rost.
+The numeric values used to simulate the data for the boxplots can be found in Table 6 of the supplementary material from the 2024 paper titled [**"Fine-tuning Protein Language Models Boosts Predictions Across Diverse Tasks"**](https://www.nature.com/articles/s41467-024-51844-2) by Robert Schmirler, Michael Heinzinger, and Burkhard Rost.

 It is important to note that the results for localization cannot be directly compared.
 This is because I used the DeepLoc 2.0 dataset, while the referenced paper employed the original DeepLoc dataset for training.
 The test set is the same setHard dataset for both.